unfoldtoolbox/UnfoldDocs/src/developer.md

 Welcome to the developer documentation!
 We are excited that you are interested in contributing to our package.

-Feel free to submit your work in a state you are comfortable with—we genuinely appreciate every contribution!
-If you are interested in following best practices and learning along the way, keep reading.
-But don't worry, we welcome your input just as it is 🙂.

 !!! note "Contribution guide"
     If you haven't already, please read the [Contribution guide](contributing.md) first.

+!!! important "Best practices not shackles"
+    We encourage you to share your contributions in whatever state you are comfortable with.
+So, don’t feel overwhelmed by the number of guides — think of them as helpful resources, not strict requirements.
+We genuinely appreciate every contribution, and we’re happy to refine things together! 🙂

 Please note that the following documentation is adapted from the [BestieTemplate.jl developer documentation](https://juliabesties.github.io/BestieTemplate.jl/stable/91-developer/) but has been customized to fit our needs.
-This document was written by **Judith Schepers**.
+This document was mainly written by **Judith Schepers** with minor changes by **René Skukies**.

 ## Development/GitHub Workflow